SuneshSundarasami/Multilabel-Toxicity-Detection-Using-Classical-RNN-and-Transformer-Architectures/README.md

 ## 👥 Contributions

 **Sunesh Praveen Raja Sundarasami**
-- Developed and implemented all classical, RNN-based, and transformer-based models (including BERT, GPT, and more)
+- Developed and implemented all classical, RNN-based, and transformer-based models (including BERT, GPT-2, and more)
 - Designed and executed all data preprocessing, EDA, class balancing, and ablation/evaluation studies
-- Created all experiment notebooks, scripts, and the scientific poster
+- Created all experiment notebooks, scripts, and co-created the scientific poster
 - Contributed to project structure, code integration, and reproducibility

 **Aaron Cuthinho**